Listeria Testing

 Zero Tolerance for Listeria

-Listeria monocytogenes is a robust environmental organism that thrives in cool, damp environments common in food processing facilities.
-Because of its high risk profile, the US FDA and USDA maintain a "Zero Tolerance" policy in Ready-to-Eat (RTE) foods.
-AGT Labs utilizes validated listeria testing methods to detect low-level contamination before products reach the consumer.
+Listeria monocytogenes is a robust environmental organism that thrives in cool, damp conditions common in food processing facilities.
+Because of its severity, the US FDA and USDA maintain a "Zero Tolerance" policy in Ready-to-Eat (RTE) foods.
+Listeria is a critical foodborne pathogen, and AGT delivers Listeria detection using validated PCR methods to find low-level contamination before products reach the consumer.

 Listeria Testing & Detection Protocols